CSCfi/csc-user-guide/docs/computing/running/greasy.md

 one node, but such a job could also be run as an array job.
 GREASY is thus better suited for jobs (much) smaller than one node.

+While Greasy only creates one batch job, it will create a *job step* for each task it runs.
+A huge number of job tasks in a batch job will be problematic.
+If you need to run hundreds or thousands of job steps, please contact [servicedesk@csc.fi](mailto:servicedesk@csc.fi) to look for alternatives.